History

 Introduction

-• Linux started out as a Unix variant with one major difference source code was freely available under the auspices of Free Software Foundation (FSF).
+• Linux started as a Unix variant with one major difference source code was freely available under the auspices of Free Software Foundation (FSF).
 Due to this, it quickly positioned itself as an alternative to other Unix workstations.

 Definition